fulekylaszlo/fulekylaszlo/README.md

 <p align="center">
   <samp>
     I have a love-hate relationship with programming and blockchain technology.
-In my spare time I work as a self-taught On-Chain Analyst. :neutral_face:
+In my spare time I work as a self-taught On-Chain Analyst.
   </samp>
 </p>